Canada’s National Adaptation Strategy

 Note that the full series of national assessment reports is a multi-year process.
 Individual reports in the series focus on a particular theme or region where there is a need to synthesize recent literature and knowledge to support decision-making.

 The changing climate is putting us in an unprecedented situation.
-The National Adaptation Strategy is informed by our current science and knowledge, risk assessments, as well as local and Indigenous Knowledge.
-Federal, provincial, and municipal governments have all contributed assessments, as have Indigenous Peoples and organizations, the private sector, non-governmental organizations, academics, and other climate change experts.
-Some examples of these assessments are outlined in Annex C. Up-to-date and accessible information on current and projected climate change risks will continue to inform National Adaptation Strategy implementation and subsequent updates of the Strategy and action plans.
+The Strategy is informed by our current science, risk assessments, as well as Indigenous Knowledge Systems.
+Federal, provincial, territorial, and municipal governments have all contributed assessments, as have Indigenous Peoples and organizations, the private sector, non-governmental organizations, academics, and other climate change experts.
+Up-to-date and accessible information on current and projected climate change risks will continue to inform the Strategy’s implementation and subsequent updates of the Strategy and action plans.

 Implementation of the National Adaptation Strategy

 Achieving the goals and objectives of this Strategy will require whole-of-society action and coordination among governments.
 Geographically, Canada is the second biggest country in the world and is experiencing climate change in many different ways.
-Given this, and respecting the jurisdiction and responsibilities of different orders of government, implementation of this Strategy will be through a series of action plans.
+Local and regional adaptation plans are in place in many parts of the country and are well placed to set priorities and advance action based on highest risks and local circumstances.
+At the national level, a series of action plans will be developed to better coordinate action and improve support for local actions – while respecting the jurisdiction and responsibilities of different orders of government and right holders.

 Federal actions